Guidance

 Operating Framework and strategic alignment rules

-1. Portfolios, programmes and the projects within them, must be consistent with all relevant UK law and follow guidance including regulatory requirements.
-International law including human rights and humanitarian law and reputational risks to HMG must also be considered.
+1. Portfolios, programmes and the projects within them, must be consistent with all relevant UK laws, legislation and guidance.
+The UK’s obligations under international law, including human rights and humanitarian law, should be fulfilled, and reputational risks must also be considered.

 2. All transactions reported as Official Development Assistance (ODA) must meet the agreed OECD definition of aid, principally that the main objective must be to promote the economic development and welfare of an ODA eligible country.